-Generally a frequency is used for looking at detailed information in a nominal (category) data that describes the results.
+Generally a frequency is used for looking at detailed information for nominal and ordinal (categorical) data that describes the results.
 Categorical data is for variables such as gender, i.e., males are coded as "1" and females are coded as "2."
 Frequencies options include a table showing counts and percentages, statistics including percentile values, central tendency, dispersion and distribution, and charts including bar charts and histograms.
-The steps for using the frequencies procedure is to click the Analyze menu choose Descriptive

-Statistics then from the sub menu choose Frequencies and select your variables for analysis.
-You can then choose statistics options, choose chart options, choose format options, and have SPSS calculate your request.
+The steps for using the frequencies procedure is to click the Analyze menu, choose Descriptive Statistics then from the sub menu, choose Frequencies and select your variables for analysis.
+You can then choose statistics options, choose chart options, choose format options, and have IBM SPSS calculate your request.

 For this example we are going to check out attitudes on the abortion issue.
-The 2006 General Social Survey, GSS06A, has the variable abany with the label ABORTION-FOR ANY REASON.
+The 2014 General Social Survey, GSS14A, has the variable abany with the label ABORTION-FOR ANY REASON.
 We will look at this variable for our initial investigation.